youssefaltai/gso/README.md

 You will find a lot of [examples](https://github.com/youssef-attai/gso/tree/main/examples) that can help you get started.
-The examples are very simple, they are focused on the pattern that works best with GSO.
+The examples are very simple, they are all focused on the pattern that works best with GSO.

 You are encouraged to clone the ones that use the UI library you are working with